kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.6.25 - April 3, 2019 =
+= 4.6.25 - April 4, 2019 =
 * Fixed bug that broke pop-up galleries when video title had a space in the name.
 * Now selectively enqueuing Video.js resolution selector JavaScript file.
+* Better activation procedure that doesn't generate errors and disables FFMPEG functions if FFMPEG is not found.
-* Changes to allow for future child formats that aren't videos.
+* Code changes to allow for future child formats that aren't videos.

 = 4.6.24 - April 1, 2019 =
 * Improved method for assigning Google Analytics Event labels.